John Alden (sailor): Personal life

-He was a sea captain, a merchant in Boston, and a charter member of Rev. Samuel Willard's Old South Meeting House and Third Church in Boston; over time he became a prominent member of society within early Boston as evidenced by the many documents in the state archives recording his activities, as well as information on the large house he occupied.
+He was a sea captain, a merchant in Boston, and a charter member of Rev. Samuel Willard's Old South Meeting House and Third Church in Boston; over time, he became a prominent member of society within early Boston as evidenced by the many documents in the state archives recording his activities, as well as information on the large house he occupied.
 There is evidence that he may have participated in King Philip's War as a young man and as the son of John Alden, a major commander in the war and a prominent member of society in both Plymouth and Duxbury.
-He later in life held a military command during King William's War and was involved in the Naval battle off St. John (1691).
+Later in life, he held a military command during King William's War and was involved in the Naval battle off St. John (1691).
 He married Elizabeth Phillips Everill in 1660 and they had twelve children, some from a prior marriage: